bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 preconditioner from Equation 28.
 Without it I was unable to get a reasonable fit.
 This is probably analogous to most deep networks: if you don't use a modern optimizer, it's really difficult to fit a deep network.
-In this case we're modeling more than 2900 time steps, which can cause lots of issues when backpropagating.
+In this case we're modelling more than 2900 time steps, which can cause lots of issues when backpropagating.

 Results